 More and more parents are raising children in high-rise housing in inner-city areas.
 In spite of this, much of the high-rise housing stock in Australia have been developed without truly considering its younger inhabitants.

 A 2018 study published in Cities & Health discovered that while parents appreciated that apartments offered affordable housing close to employment, they found the apartment design did not accommodate for the needs of children.

-The number of families with children living in apartments increased by 56 percent between 2011 and 2016, according to Census data from 2016.
+The number of families with children living in apartments in Melbourne increased by 56 percent between 2011 and 2016, according to Census data from 2016.
 Almost 50 percent of apartment inhabitants on census night in 2016 were families with children.